Wolfgang-Schuetzelhofer/jcypher_samples/README.md

 Provides samples for JCypher.
 ## Documentation and Getting Started
-For documentation and on how to get started pelase have a look at the wiki: https://github.com/Wolfgang-Schuetzelhofer/jcypher_samples/wiki
+For documentation and on how to get started please have a look at the wiki: https://github.com/Wolfgang-Schuetzelhofer/jcypher_samples/wiki

 ## License & Copyright